 University of California - Los Angeles is the best choice for individuals interested in pursuing a Drama & Theater Arts major.
-University of California - Los Angeles offers graduate degrees in theater for those interested in an advanced degree.
+Soon after graduation, theater students usually make an average of $48,911 in the first five years of their career.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

 Loyola Marymount University is among your top options if you want to study Drama & Theater Arts.
-Loyola Marymount University offers graduate degrees in theater for those interested in an advanced degree.
+Grads of the theater program state that they receive average early career wages of $38,558 and mid-career wages of $58,164.
 Placed in Los Angeles, California, this school is a very good choice for students who enjoy the buzz of a large city.

 Every student who is interested in Drama & Theater Arts has to check out New York University.
-Graduates of the theater program earn an average of $42,384 in the first five years of working and $71,730 after their first five years of working.
+New York University offers graduate degrees in theater for those interested in an advanced degree.
 The location in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.

 Every student pursuing a degree in Drama & Theater Arts needs to take a look at Chapman University.
 Students from the drama & theater arts major at Chapman University get 7.7% more than the standard college grad with the same degree.
 The surrounding area of a main urban center is wonderful for scholars trying to find adequate choices for social networking, excitement, and discovery.